Dutch celebrate 80 years liberation by U.S. Soldiers

 |0

-This work, Dutch celebrate 80 years liberation by U.S. Soldiers [Image 2 of 2], by Charéll de Koster, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Dutch celebrate 80 years liberation by U.S. Soldiers, by Sandra Wilson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.